rust-lang/book/src/ch20-05-macros.md

 Metaprogramming is useful for reducing the amount of code you have to write and maintain, which is also one of the roles of functions.
-However, macros have some additional powers that functions don’t.
+However, macros have some additional powers that functions don’t have.

 A function signature must declare the number and type of parameters the function has.
 Macros, on the other hand, can take a variable number of